anhvir/c205/README.md

  c205 Week 02:
 =======

-Instructions for today's lab
+Instructions  today's lab
 ----------------------------
 1. Open a new tab in your browser (say, Chrome), navigate to the LMS page of comp20005
-2. Click on **LMS** --> **Working with jEdit and gcc**, and follow the instructions for "Write and run your program in the MSE lab".
+1. Click on **LMS** --> **Working with jEdit and gcc**, and follow the instructions for "Write and run your program in the MSE lab".
-Hints: You should resize and re-arrange the windows so that at the same time you can see both C
+Hints: You should resize and re-arrange the windows so that at the same time you can fully see both Chrome and minGW windows, AND see both jEdit and minGW windows.
+1. In the minGW window try the folloing commands.
+You will need to use thesecommand very frequently.

 Command | Explaination and notes
 ------- | ------------